 Connecting Communities & Helping Companies Grow

-Jane has had two career paths - one very traditional and the other she never saw coming.
+Jane has had two career paths - one was traditional and the other she never saw coming.

-For over 25 years Jane was an entrepreneur and small business owner running the internal operations of a regional IT networking company.
-She and her partners grew the company from one location to seven and Jane managed the systems integration, internal software, accounting and HR functions.
+For over 25 years she was an entrepreneur and small business owner running the internal operations of a regional IT networking company.
+The grew from one location to seven through M&A and she managed the systems integration, internal software, accounting and HR functions.
 She was recognized as one of the Top 100 Women in the IT Channel and inducted into the CompTIA IT Hall of Fame.
 The partners sold to new ownership in 2012.
-Also for over 10 years, she has been active as a facilitator for peer groups and assisted companies with their strategic planning process.
+For the last 10 years, she has also been active as a facilitator for peer groups and assisting companies with their strategic planning process.
 She continues to enjoy helping companies move forward.

 Her goal is to find ways that communities can share what they have learned after disasters to help others recover faster and better.